CuteCha/tensorflow-example/examples/README.md

 goto ./tf-record/sparse/ and do 'sh run.sh' #you may need to modify input data dir, any libsvm format or tlc format(with num_features after label) file is ok(one train and one test)
 2. train and validate
 goto ./text-classification/
+sh run.sh
-sh run.sh #you may also need to modify tfrecord data dir
+you may need to modify tfrecord data dir
+you may also need to change NUM_CLASSES = 34 NUM_FEATURES = 324510 according to your data, I will make these options to flags in future version.

 the result looks like below:
   loss: 3.498 precision@1: 0.031